 Ball valves can be installed in vertical or horizontal […]

-Then increase the tightening force a little if each attempt gives less movement, continue to tighten until you have proper alignment and you should have a sound joint .
-If the movement stops suddenly, you have probably bottomed out against the stop in the valve body.
-CAUTION: Never back off a connection to achieve proper alignment.
-Do not overtighten the valve to the pipe as this may distort the valve's internal parts or cause stress fracture of the valve body to stress fracture.
-As a general guideline, after hand-tightening the joint, tighten an additional 1-½ to 3 full turns for sizes up to 1", for sizes 1-¼" and for larger 1 to 2-½" full turns, you Should be engaged at 3- 1/2 and 6 threads.
+If the movement stops suddenly, you may have bottomed out against the stop in the valve body back connections to achieve proper alignment.
+Do not over-tighten the valve to the pipe as this may distort the valve's internal parts or cause stress fracture of the valve body.
+As a general guideline, after hand tightening, an additional 1-½ to 3 turns, for sizes up to 1", for sizes 1-¼" and larger 1 to 2-½" full turns, you should be in 3- 1/2 and 6 thread engagement.
 Thread engagement outside this range may indicate under- or over-tightening of the fitting or out of tolerance threads.
 Required approvals and certifications, pressure and temperature ratings, valve component materials, suitability of valve body and trim (including seats and seals) are the sole responsibility of the system designer.
 The valve shall be installed in a piping system that complies with the applicable part of the ASME B31 standard.
 Special consideration may have to be given to pipe expansion and contraction and the expansion and contraction of media within the pipe system.